 - What are their professional credentials, if any?
 Remember, this is an unregulated ‘industry,’ and not everyone who calls him- or herself an ‘expert’ is qualified to help you.

-- Good to keep in mind: Helping people to leave a cult, or to deal with the aftermath of a cult experience, necessarily involves a certain amount of (mental health) counseling — in addition to expert advice.
+- Buyer beware: Helping people to leave a cult, or to deal with the aftermath of a cult experience, necessarily involves a certain amount of (mental health) counseling — in addition to expert advice.
 There are many capable counselors who do not have official degrees and or licenses.
 But you’ll find they have a proven track record — and, having gained a good reputation, come recommended by many other reputable experts in the field.

 - What is their religious affiliation or perspective, if any?